-A breast infection (mastitis) is rare, except around the time of childbirth (see Breast Infection) or after an injury or surgery.
-Having diabetes or taking corticosteroids by mouth increases the risk of mastitis.
+Breast infections Breast Infection A breast infection ( mastitis) can occur after delivery ( postpartum infection), usually during the first 6 weeks and almost always in women who are breastfeeding.
+If the baby is not positioned... read more do not often develop, except around the time of childbirth or after an injury or surgery.
+Having diabetes or taking corticosteroids increases the risk of breast infections.

-The most common symptom of mastitis is a swollen, red area that feels warm and tender.
-An uncommon type of breast cancer called inflammatory breast cancer can cause similar symptoms.
+The most common symptom of mastitis (including breast infections) is a swollen, red area that feels warm and tender.
+An uncommon type of breast cancer called inflammatory breast cancer Other characteristics can cause similar symptoms.

-A breast abscess, which is even rarer, is a collection of pus in the breast.
+Breast abscesses are less common than breast infections.
 An abscess may develop if a breast infection is not treated.

 Doctors usually drain (aspirate) an abscess with a needle.
 Ultrasonography is used to guide placement of the needle.
 Sometimes doctors need to make an incision to drain the abscess.